 Generally, you have 365 days from the service date to submit a claim for consideration for reimbursement.
 However, should you be terminated from the Lake County Indiana NECA – I.B.E.W.
 Health and Benefit Plan, your debit card will be deactivated upon termination and you will be provided sixty (60) calendar days to manually submit any claims for consideration for reimbursement.

-Your account can be used for eligible medical expenses only, and you are responsible for reimbursing your account if the card is used either accidentally or intentionally for an ineligible expense.
-The Plan or its designated representative will notify you if any ineligible purchases are made with your debit card.
-Should that occur, you will be required to pay back the money to the Plan within sixty-days calendar days.
-During that time period your card will be deactivated.
-Should you fail to make the payment within the sixty-day repayment period, the amount of the disbursement will be reported to the Internal Revenue Service as deferred compensation, making those monies taxable, and your debit card will be permanently deactivated.
+Should this occur, you will be required to pay back the money to the Plan within sixty (60) calendar days.
+During that time period your card will be temporarily disabled.
+Should you fail to make the payment within the sixty (60) day repayment period, the amount of the disbursement will be reported to the Internal Revenue Service as deferred compensation, making those monies taxable, and your debit card will be permanently deactivated.

 Consequently, if you utilized the HRA debit card to pay for an ineligible expense and failed to timely reimburse the Plan for said purchase, you must report it in your annual income tax filing and pay the related income taxes and applicable IRS tax penalty, if any.